Nutzzz/GameFinder/README.md

 var handler = new OriginHandler(wineFileSystem);
 ```

-### EA Desktop
+### EA app

-EA Desktop is the replacement for [Origin](#origin): See [EA is deprecating Origin](https://www.ea.com/en-gb/news/ea-app).
-This is by far, the most complicated Store Handler. **You should read the [wiki entry](https://github.com/erri120/GameFinder/wiki/EA-Desktop).** My implementation decrypts the encrypted file, created by EA Desktop.
+The EA app is the replacement for [Origin](#origin) on Windows: See [EA is deprecating Origin](https://www.ea.com/en-gb/news/ea-app).
+This is by far the most complicated Store Handler. **You should read the [upstream wiki entry](https://github.com/erri120/GameFinder/wiki/EA-Desktop).** This implementation decrypts the encrypted file created by the EA app.
 You should be aware that the key used to encrypt the file is derived from hardware information.
 If the user changes their hardware, the decryption process might fail because they key has changed.

-EA Desktop is only supported on Windows.
+The EA app is only supported on Windows.

 **Usage:**